uoft-tapp/tapp/README.md

 * If you are running OSx or Windows, your Docker installation will have come with docker-compose.

-### Rubocop precommit hook
+### Rubocop and eslint precommit hook

-If you want to work on the Rails API, we maintaing a script that installs a linter (rubocop) and sets up a precommit hook making the linter run automatically whenever you commit.
+If you want to work on the Rails API, we maintain a script that installs a linter (rubocop) and sets up a precommit hook making the linter run automatically whenever you commit.

-If you would like to install it, first nagivate into the `api` directory and invoke:
+If you would like to install it, invoke:

 ```
-bash script/init-script.sh
+bash ./init.sh
 ```

 ### Project Structure